qgis/QGIS-Documentation/docs/user_manual/processing_algs/qgis/rasteranalysis.rst

 Rescales raster layer to a new value range, while preserving the shape (distribution) of the raster's histogram (pixel values).
-Input values are mapped using a linear interpolation from the source raster's minimum and maximum pixel values to the destination minimum and miximum pixel range.
+Input values are mapped using a linear interpolation from the source raster's minimum and maximum pixel values to the destination minimum and maximum pixel range.

 By default the algorithm preserves the original NoData value, but there